 CREATIVITY & PERFORMING

-• Kids create instructional videos, skits, songs, puzzles, worksheets & experiments for other kids.
+• Kids create instructional videos, skits, songs, puzzles, books, school chants & songs, worksheets & experiments for other kids.

 • Kids produce bilingual skit videos, creating a language teaching library.